Barnet Logo

 Treatments

-Another point to remember is that repairs, cleaning, etc may be acceptable in some areas of paper object collecting, but not in philately as in some instances fraud may result either in a sale or in exhibiting.
-Only in exceptional and rare instances will any repair work be acceptable.
+Another point to remember is that repairs, cleaning, etc may be acceptable in some areas of paper object collecting, but not in philately as in some instances something close to fraud may result either in a sale or in exhibiting.
+Only in exceptional and rare instances will any repair work to stamps be acceptable.
 A good example of this is the first stamps of Hawaii, the Missionary stamps of 1851-52, which are printed on very thin and fragile paper.
-Many of the 199 copies that exist are repaired.
-If they had not been they probably would not exist today!
+Many or perhaps most, of the 200 or so copies of the four types that have survived are repaired.
+If they had not, they probably would not exist today!

 As I said at the beginning you are the custodian of your material for your life time or until you sell.
 Do look after it for future generations otherwise nothing will exist to collect, study, research and enjoy!

-I should like to thank Barry Knight, Head of Conservation Research at the British Library, for checking aspects of this paper.
+I should like to thank Barry Knight, Head of Conservation Research at the British Library, for checking aspects of this article.

 About the author